cjolif/app-backbone/README.md

 ## Installation

-* Manual installation of by dropping app-backbone as a sibling of the top level Dojo modules:
+Manual installation of by dropping app-backbone as a sibling of the top level Dojo modules:

  * dojo
  * dijit
  * dojox
  * app-backbone

+Installation of the required Node.JS packages:

+  * npm install

 Run the server from the app-backbone directory: